-Classical Languages • OCR Latin (H443), Classical Greek (H444)
+Classical Languages • OCR Latin (H443), Classical Greek (H444)\

-Component Topic Assessment A Level 1 Unseen Translation 1 hour, 45 minutes Linguistic competence is developed over the course so that pupils can translate both original prose and verse texts from Latin or Greek.
+Component Торіс Assessment A Level 1 Unseen Translation 1 hour, 45 minutes Linguistic competence is developed over the course so that pupils can translate both original prose and verse texts from Latin or Greek.
 33% 2 Prose Composition or Comprehension 1 hour, 15 minutes Pupils can either answer a range of grammatical and comprehension questions on a passage of Latin/Greek, or translate a passage into Latin or Greek.
 We currently offer the grammatical comprehension option.
 17% 3 Prose Literature 2 hours Pupils answer questions on two set texts in both prose and verse, to show their understanding and appreciation of the text and its literary qualities.
-A 25% 4 Verse Literature 2 hours third section includes an essay which draws on knowledge of the text read in A2, as well as additional material in translation, to enable an appreciation of its wider context.
+A 25% 4 Verse Literature 2 hours appreciation of the text and its literary qualities.
+A third section includes an essay which draws on knowledge of the text read in A2, as well as additional material in translation, to enable an appreciation of its wider context.
 25%

-^{}The provision of Classical Greek A level is reviewed on a year-by-year basis, dependent on levels of interest.
+\The provision of Classical Greek A level is reviewed on a year-by-year basis, dependent on levels of interest.